ShruLok/Operant-Chamber-Foraging-Task-Codes/README.md

 ## Operant-Chamber-Foraging-Task-Codes.

-Mice Decision making behavioural task analysis codes How do you decode events in a patch-foraging task paradigm for mice?
+Mice Decision making behavioural task analysis codes How do you decode events in a patch-foraging decision making game for mice?
 How do you play around with different parameters like travel time and reward values of a decision-making game for mice?
-How do you say whether your mice have learnt the decision making task.
+How do you confirm whether your mice have learnt the decision making task?
 What makes for an optimal decision for mice in a patch-foraging task?
 How do you check whether your learnt mice are performing the tasks optimally?